Jim Leyritz: Writing

 Leyritz wrote a book titled Catching Heat: The Jim Leyritz Story, published in June 2011.
 The book was co-written by brothers Jeffrey Lyons and Douglas B. Lyons.
 In a brief review, Publishers Weekly called the book "a surprisingly defensive attempt at a self-serving memoir."

 Charitable work

 Leyritz is involved with many charities.
 He is the spokesperson for Pinktie.org /1st Equity Title Co out of Melville, NY.
-He also works with many chapters of ALS, a disease he lost his brother-in-law, Joe Toerner, to in 2010.
+He also works with many chapters of ALS, a disease which took his brother-in-law, Joe Toerner, in 2010.
 During his playing days, Leyritz and his wife brought foster children to see games at Yankee Stadium and contributed to Covenant House and Police Benevolent Association.

 Personal life

 As of March 2015, Leyritz lives in Orange County, California, with his wife Michelle, his three sons, and her two daughters.
-They married in July 2015.
+They married in March 2016.
 He is a member and usher at Saddleback Church in Lake Forest, California.